ckeditor/ckeditor5/packages/ckeditor5-ckfinder/docs/features/ckfinder.md

 * The `'uploadImage'` command implemented by the {@link module:image/imageupload/uploadimagecommand~UploadImageCommand}

 <info-box>
-	We recommend using the official {@link framework/development-tools#ckeditor-5-inspector CKEditor 5 inspector} for development and debugging.
+	We recommend using the official {@link framework/development-tools/inspector CKEditor&nbsp;5 inspector} for development and debugging.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.
 </info-box>

 ## What's next?

-Check out the comprehensive {@link features/image-upload Image upload overview} to learn more about different ways of uploading images in CKEditor 5.
+Check out the comprehensive {@link features/image-upload Image upload overview} to learn more about different ways of uploading images in CKEditor&nbsp;5.

-See the {@link features/images-overview image feature guide} to find out more about handling images in CKEditor 5.
+See the {@link features/images-overview image feature guide} to find out more about handling images in CKEditor&nbsp;5.

 ## Contribute